HaivuUK/LaTeX-Guides/docs/bibliographies.md

 You can also use the `\cite` command to cite a reference in your document.
 For example, `\cite{key}` will cite the reference with the key `key` in your bibliography.

-There are multiple citation commands available in BibLaTeX, such as `\textcite`, `\parencite`, `\footcite`, and `\autocite`.
+There are multiple citation commands available in BibLaTeX, such as `\textcite`, `\parencite`, `\footcite`, `\autocite`, `\autocites`, `\Autocite`, and `\Autocites`.
 These commands provide different citation styles, such as author-year citations, numerical citations, and other citation styles.
+Using `\autocite` will automatically choose the appropriate citation style based on the overarching style, and will automatically arrange punctuation.

 You can also use the `\nocite` command to include a reference in your bibliography without citing it in your document.
 For example, `\nocite{*}` will include all references in your bibliography without citing them in your document.